art-o-matic/walter-tvkitchen-implementation/README.md

 ----------------

-To restart machine:
+# To restart machine:

-When rbooting (sudo reboot), kafka and zookeeper will autostart, but TVKitchen then needs to be RESTARTED:
+After restart (sudo reboot), kafka and zookeeper will autostart, but TVKitchen then needs to be RESTARTED:

 	sudo supervisorctl restart tvkitchen